 It is extremely hard to know which part is the verb, noun.
 Even more, we would have difficulty with pronunciation since we don’t know where to put the stress on.

-Most Japanese beginner starts learning with the assistance of this romanized Japanese.
-With rōmaji, learners can remember the pronunciation of kana characters or kanji.
+Most Japanese beginners start learning with the help of this romanized form of Japanese.
+With rōmaji, learners can memorize the pronunciation of kana characters or kanji.

-With modern education, although most of the Japanese are able to read and write rōmaji.
-Different from those who learn Japanese as a second language, Japanese native speakers do not learn the pronunciation with rōmaji.
+With modern education, most Japanese are able to read and write rōmaji.
+Unlike those who learn Japanese as a second language, native Japanese speakers do not learn pronunciation using rōmaji.

 When do Japanese use rōmaji?

-- Street sign: sometimes the name of the place is consist of difficult or rare kanji that even native Japanese are not sure about the pronunciation.
+- Street sign: sometimes the name of the place is made up of difficult or rare kanji that even native Japanese are not sure how to pronounce.

-- Name: on passport or any data that require romanized name
+- Name: on passport or any data that requires romanized name.

 - Typing